 Recipe: Under $25: Chicken Tagine with Parsnips & Artichokes

 Many of you have expressed that eating Paleo can be difficult and frustrating due to increased weekly shopping costs.
-I agree that eating wholesome, fresh food and grass-fed, free range meat is definitely a more expensive way to optimal health but with a little imagination and resourcefulness it is possible to avoid bankruptcy while living the Paleo lifestyle.
-Each week I will try to feature at least one meal recipe for 3-4 people, under $25 total cost.
+I agree that eating wholesome, fresh food and grass-fed, free-range meat is definitely a more expensive way to optimal health but with a little imagination and resourcefulness it is possible to avoid bankruptcy while living the Paleo lifestyle.
+I regularly feature meals recipes for 3-4 people, under $25 total cost.
 That’s about $6-7 per person, about the same as the Big Mac meal at McDonalds (don’t ask me how I know it).

 Cooking notes: You can use other chicken parts like wings and thighs, which are also quite cheap.
 I used an actual tagine dish to cook this stew like meal, but any deep frying pan with a lead will do just fine.
 Parsnips and carrots can be replaced with sweet potatoes, green beans, cauliflower, broccoli or whatever else is in season in your area.
 Eating seasonally is one way to cut down the cost of your groceries.

 - 2 garlic cloves, finely grated or chopped

 - 1 tsp sea salt